Free Working at Height risk assessment template

 So, when using your free working at height risk assessment template, you’ll be able to see you’ve assessed the risks that come with working at height.

-If possible, avoid working at height where it’s reasonable practicable to do so.
-Obviously, there are some jobs where avoiding working at height just isn’t possible; in these cases prevent falls using the right type of equipment of using an existing place of work that is already safe.
+If possible, avoid working at heights where it’s reasonably practicable to do so.
+Obviously, there are some jobs where avoiding working at a height just isn’t possible; in these cases prevent falls using the right type of equipment or using an existing place of work that is already safe.
 Where risk cannot be eliminated, minimise the distance and consequences of a fall by using the correct equipment.

 Working at height – things to consider